The AAT manages our workload in the following divisions:

 Ms Jan Redfern

 Deputy President Jan Redfern PSM is Division Head of the Migration & Refugee Division.
 Ms Redfern was appointed as a Deputy President of the Tribunal and as Division Head on 21 March 2016 for a term of seven years.
+She was reappointed until 22 December 2023.

 The position of Registrar is a statutory office appointed by the Governor-General.
 The Registrar assists the President to manage the administrative affairs of the AAT and is: